wazuh/wazuh-cloudformation/README.md

 * Wazuh managers cluster with two nodes, a master and a worker
 * An Elasticsearch cluster with a minimum of 3 data nodes, auto-scalable to a maximum of 6 nodes
 * A Kibana node that includes a local elasticsearch client node, and an Nginx for HTTP basic authentication
-* Wazuh servers seat behind an internet-facing load balancer for agents to communicate with the cluster
+* Wazuh servers sit behind an internet-facing load balancer for agents to communicate with the cluster
-* Kibana server seats behind an internet facing load balancer, that optionally loads an SSL Certificate for HTTPS
+* Kibana server sit behind an internet facing load balancer, that optionally loads an SSL Certificate for HTTPS
 * Route53 DNS records for the loadbalancer, Wazuh and Elastic Stack nodes (optional).

 ## Demo environment: